Club Welfare Officers

 It is FA Best Practice policy that you and all your coaches and assistants have FA Safeguarding training renewed every 3 years.
 As you are aware, it is free to update online once they have attended a face to face workshop and this should be monitored alongside CRC compliance.

 For new coaches and those who have never attended a workshop (or who attended more than 10 years ago) 3 hour Safeguarding Children Workshops are available to book online through the Cumberland FA website.
 They can also attend a workshop in another County FA.

 Cumberland FA courses can be booked online HERE

 Anybody who has attended a 3 hour face to face workshop and whose qualification is over 2 years old, can update this online and it is FREE.
 It takes around 2 hours but does not need to be completed in one go, you can come back to it.
 It will automatically update on the FA system when it is completed.

 It can be accessed through the Cumberland FA website.

-As always, our Designated Safeguarding Officer, Gill Shields is here to support you and if there is anything you are unsure about or want to chat through a situation, please give Gill a call.
+As always, our Senior Safeguarding Lead, Ben Snowdon is here to support you and if there is anything you are unsure about or want to chat through a situation, please give Ben a call.